Self portrait diptych, 1969

-I am an established Canadian portrait photographer.
-My first photos were taken in 1968 with my father’s Rolleiflex.
-Over fifty five years later, in a career spanning 35 years, I have photographed portraits of people from all walks of life and in many parts of the world.
+I am an award-winning Canadian portrait photographer.
+My first photos were taken in 1968 in Montreal with my father’s Rolleiflex.
+Over fifty five years later, in a career spanning over 35 years, I have photographed portraits of people from all walks of life and in many parts of the world.

 For 20 years, I operated a successful commercial portrait studio in Toronto.